-"Employer" - means CHS Lynnwood Inc., c.o.b. as Lynnwood Retirement Residence, 9168 Corbould Street, Chilliwack, BC.
+"Employer" - means CSH W. Manor Inc. c.o.b.
+Willow Manor at 12275 - 224th Street, Maple Ridge, BC.

-"Rest Period" - means a paid interval, which is included in the workday and is intended to give the employee an opportunity to have refreshments or a rest excluding the half ($\frac{1}{2}$) hour unpaid break for lunch/dinner.
+"Rest Period" - means a paid interval, which is included in the workday and is intended to give the employee an opportunity to have refreshments or a rest excluding the half hour unpaid break for lunch/dinner.

-"Spouse" - means a person of the opposite sex to whom the employee is legally married or with whom the employee has cohabited in a common-law relationship for one year or more or a person of the same sex with whom the employee has cohabited in a same sex relationship for one (1) year or more.
+"Spouse" - means a person of the opposite sex or same sex to whom the employee is legally married or with whom the employee has cohabited in a common-law relationship for one year or more.

-"Union" - means the B.C.
+"Union"- means the B.C.
 Government and Service Employees' Union.